 Google offers an excellent tool to help you deepen your keyword game and identify trends in your target market.
 In order to do keyword research on Google, you will have to use the Google Keyword Planner.
 This tool will help you get an insight into keyword click and performance forecasts for the upcoming period, trends for all chosen keywords, and Amazon search volume data.
 Actually, DataHawk’s Keyword Generator leverages some of the suggestions offered by Google.

 All you have to do is create a Google AdWords account and access the Keyword Planner Tool.
 It is located in on the left section in the drop-down menu, under the Planning column.
 You can access it by clicking on the wrench icon located in the top right corner of the AdWords Dashboard.

 Finding new keyword ideas with this tool is very easy.
 All you have to do is type in the keyword you want to start with and get the suggestions.
 Use the metrics in the table to decide whether the keyword idea is worth pursuing.

 Using Keyword Analytics to Improve Your Decision Making

-It is important to note that Amazon SEO is not a once in a lifetime activity.
-You will have to stay on top of your A9 game at all times if you want to see your products ranked on the very top.
+It is important to note that Amazon SEO is not a once-in-a-lifetime activity.
+You will have to stay on top of your A9 game at all times if you want to see your products ranked at the very top.
 To achieve this, you have to use keyword analytics.

 The product’s keyword position changes over time.
 Once you lay the foundation of your strategy, you can track your products, keywords, and competitors’ products on DataHawk.
 For a more detailed guide on how to do this, check out our comprehensive Tracking Product Keyword Ranking on Amazon with DataHawk guide.